 In selected cases, women who do not want a doctor or nurse to collect a sample of cervical cells for HPV testing may take the sample themselves.
 This can be done using a self-sampling device under the guidance of a doctor or specialist nurse.
 While this is not an ideal way of testing, it is a better option than not having an HPV screening test at all.

 If an HPV test is positive for certain types of HPV, the cervical cells are tested for changes that could eventually turn into cancer.
 Depending on the results, repeat HPV testing in 12 months may be recommended, or your doctor may refer you to a gynaecologist (specialist in conditions affecting the female reproductive tract) or gynaecological oncologist (gynaecologist who specialises in cancerous and precancerous conditions) for further testing and treatment.

 National Cancer Screening Register

 A National Cancer Screening Register will support the new National Cervical Screening Program in Australia.
-This will replace the Pap smear registers that are currently in operation in each state and territory.
+This will replace the Pap smear registers in each state and territory.
 All women will be invited to participate in the screening program starting from age 25 years.
 Women will be also be reminded when their next test is due.